sofiangrh/Grail/README.md

 # Description
-A theme that looks like Rhapsody.
+A simple theme that looks like Rhapsody.

 # Changelog
 - 1.0 First release